mahumt/machine-learning-and-statistics-projects-exercises/README.md

   This is not the end result there are steps that are not in the file including the data collected, running Autoregrssive distributed lag model (ARDL)for comparison as well as re-running the final chosen model with only selected variables

-3. TS: Time series exercises where differnet but very common models are fitted and then forecasted (out-sample).
+3. TS: Time series exercises where different but very common models are fitted and then forecasted (out-sample).
 And deep learning LSTM